 This short guide is designed to outline the most common problems, a washing machine FAQ if you like, with what we refer to as "Laundry" appliances, that is to say that they either wash or dry clothing etc. This guide is not intended as a "buyer's guide", you can find lots of information on buying a washing machine in the section from this link.

-If you don't follow the advice, chances are you will spend money repalcing spares needlessly, the wrong spare parts and still have a busted washing machine.
+If you don't follow the advice, there is a good chance are you could spend money replacing spares needlessly, the wrong spare parts and still have a busted washing machine.

 Safety First When Repairing A Washing Machine